 7. Develop Incident Response and Crisis Management Plans

-When denial-of-service attacks or data breaches occur, organisations must be equipped to respond.
+When denial-of-service attacks or data breaches occur, organizations must be equipped to respond.

 Key Actions: